 - Image optimisation: Firstly the image needs to be relevant (and original if possible).
 Ensure the filename describes the image, for example, if the image is of a white and blue striped t-shirt the file name shouldn’t be DC4245.jpeg, it should be white-blue-striped-tshirt.jpeg.
+Fill out as much detail as possible in the alt text and image descriptions to help your product images rank in image searches.
 Don’t forget to compress the file so it doesn’t slow down your site, you can use sites like this to do it quickly and for free.

 - User-friendly 404 pages: Make the 404 user experience easier for non-technical visitors to understand.
 This can be done by simply adding a message that says “Sorry, we couldn’t find the page you were looking for” or if it is in line with your brand/industry make the error message funny.